vaninacoria/data3project/README.md

 I already had all variable names that were descriptive.
 This was accomplished in steps 1 (where I named the variables "subject" and "activity) and step 2 (where I named the other variables and chose the ones that included "mean" or "std" in their name.

 **Step 5:**
-I used the *summarise_each* function in the dplyr package which allows you to summarise many columns at once.
-I grouped my data by subject and by activity using *group_by*.
+I grouped my data by subject and by activity using *group_by* and I used the *summarise_each* function in the dplyr package which allows you to summarise many columns at once.
+This was stored in *dataTidy*, which has 180 rows (for the 30 subjects, each did 6 activities) and 68 columns (subject, activity, and 66 columns with the mean of a specific measurement.
+*dataTidyNarrow* is the narrow version of *dataTidy*, using the *melt* function.
+It has 11880 rows (180x66) and 4 columns.

 ##Codebook